 The practical question for anyone building a public body of work is: what do you want readers to walk away with?

 From a performance of expertise, readers learn that you are credible — or they reject the performance and leave.
 That is approximately the full range of outcomes.
 It is a binary gate: you either clear the credibility bar or you do not.
 Once you have cleared it, the reader has extracted the only available value from the content.
+There is nothing further to take, because the piece was built to establish a fact about you, not to transfer anything to them.

 From a demonstration of expertise, readers have more options.
 They can learn the specific analysis you provided — the diagnosis of a particular problem, the framework you applied to a particular situation.
 They can learn about your reasoning process — how you structure problems, what you treat as signal versus noise, where you draw the line between what is knowable and what is speculative.
 They can disagree with your conclusion while adopting your method.
 They can extend your analysis to their own situations.
 They can come back later when they face a similar problem.

 The demonstration produces durable, reusable cognitive material.
 The performance produces a legitimacy signal that is fully consumed in the moment of reading.
+This is the difference that matters most for anyone trying to build influence rather than merely recognition: recognition is what readers grant you, but influence is what they carry into their own work because you gave them something to carry.

 The Compounding Dynamic